 Let’s take a look at the options.

-My wife and I chose to sell private label products because we liked the idea of having one (or a few) consistent product(s) that you can sell over and over again.
+My wife and I chose to sell private label products because we liked the idea of having one (or a few) consistent product(s) that we could sell over and over again.

-With some of the other options that we’ll look at in a minute, you will constantly need to look for products to sell.
+With some of the other options that we’ll look at in a minute, you’ll need to constantly be on the hunt for products to sell.

-One of the nice perks of selling private label products is that if you’re successful you won’t need to keep looking for products, you just need to make sure you have inventory of your products that already sell
+One of the nice perks of selling private label products is that if you’re successful you won’t need to keep looking for products — you just need to make sure you have inventory of your products that really sell.

-I won’t get into too much detail here, because later in the article I’ll cover how you can have success selling private label products on Amazon.
+I won’t go into too much detail here, because later in the article I’ll cover how you can have success selling private label products on Amazon.